ga-wdi-lessons/express-intro/readme.md

 })
 ```

-And finally, use it in our app:
+And finally, we'll integrate it the name into our index template:

 Update index.js: